James Hickey (Fenian): Invasion of Canada

 A member of the Fenian Brotherhood, Hickey became involved in the organisation's invasion of Canada (Fenian raids in 1866.
 He fought at the Battle of Ridgeway but was captured and sentenced to death, being prepared for the scaffold by Archbishop John Joseph Lynch.
 However, his sentence was commuted to twenty years' imprisonment of which he spent five years and eight months imprisoned near Toronto, before eventually being reprieved.

 Return to Ireland

 Hickey returned to the family farm in Barna and became involved in the Irish National Land League during the Land War of the late 1870s and early 1890s.
-He organised the tenants, fought the landlords and succeed in improving the condition of the local peasant population.
+He organised the tenants, fought the landlords and succeeded in improving the condition of the local peasant population.

 His work made him a marked man in the eyes of the authorities, and he was forced to return to U.S. to gain employment, leaving his wife and four children in Ireland.